 The taxi didn’t leave me right at the hotel because the dirt road was difficult to navigate in a small car.
 There was a lot of construction happening in the West Bank.
 News outlets report that Israel is expanding its presence in the area with the construction of new roads, despite UN opposition to increased settlements there.

 Coming up to the wall made my heart heavy.
 It had an immediate effect on me.
+I recognized it for what it was: segregation.

 The Hotel

-I was greeted by Mohammed, the door man, as he stood tall in his elegant long coat at the wait to open entry for me.
+I was greeted by Mohammed, the doorman, as he stood tall in his elegant long coat at the wait to open entry for me.
 I asked him if I could take a photo with him in it, and he smiled, “So few people ever ask, but of course!”
 I felt a bit embarrassed by this and grateful.
 “What do you think of the hotel?”
 I asked him.
 “It is wonderful,” he replied, “and so important.”
 He opened the door.
 “Enjoy,” he said, as I walked into what I refer to as an experience.

 If you had 30 minutes before your home was demolished, what would you save?